Diversity/Equity

 We remain committed to continual education on diversity, equity, accessibility, and belonging issues so that we can continually improve as an organization.
 We are committed to developing action items to promote diversity, equity, accessibility, and belonging that are based on goals as outlined in our current strategic plan (Increase diversity in our membership and in subject matter and research, including hidden, overlooked, and marginalized topics) and future goals as identified by CSA’s DEAB committee.

-Melissa Gamble currently serves as a co-chair of the DEAB Committee.
-She can be reached at deab@costumesocietyamerica.com.
+Melissa Gamble and Arti Sandhu currently serve as co-chairs of the DEAB Committee.

-If you are a member and are interested in helping us with this work by serving, please fill out the form found here.
+If you are a member and are interested in helping us with this work by serving, please fill contact the co-chairs at national.office@costumesocietyamerica.com.

 Our members are important to us.
 CSA is committed to growing and improving as an organization.
 To do that, we need your input.
 We invite you to share feedback, suggestions, and concerns with the Diversity, Equity, Accessibility, and Belonging Committee by clicking here to contact us: